tdewolff/canvas/README.md

 * Fix slowness in the rasterizer (text\_example.go is slow! use rasterized cache for each glyph/path)
 * Add targets such as OpenGL and HTML5 Canvas (consider WASM output)
+* Use general span placement algorithm (like CSS flexbox) that replace the current Text placer, to allow for text, image, path elements (e.g. inline formulas, inline icons or emoticons, ...)
+* Use word breaking algorithm from [Knuth & Plass](http://defoe.sourceforge.net/folio/knuth-plass.html), implemented in JS in [typeset](http://www.bramstein.com/projects/typeset/).
+Use letter stretching and shrinking, shrinking by using ligatures, space shrinking and stretching (depending if space is between words or after comma or dot), and spacing or shrinking between glyphs.
+Use a point system of how ugly breaks are on a paragraph basis.
+Also see [Justify Just or Just Justify](https://quod.lib.umich.edu/j/jep/3336451.0013.105?view=text;rgn=main).

 Fonts